 I take clonazepam.
 Can it make it harder for me to get pregnant?

-It is not known if clonazepam can make it harder to get pregnant.
+Studies have not been done to see if taking clonazepam can make it harder to get pregnant.

 Does taking clonazepam increase the chance of miscarriage?